Last updated on August 6th, 2023 at 12:20 pm

 These curves are suitable for highways lying in hilly regions.
 Refer Fig 25 TT and TIT2 are two adjacent simple curves having a common tangent.at T1 and their centre lie on the opposite sides of the curve.

 Horizontal Curves in Highways, Extra Widening in Highways || Highway Engineering L-15 ||

 What is a transition curve?
 What are the objects of providing transition curves?
 What are their types?

-Transition curve: A transition curve is a curve having a radius which decreases from infinity at the tangent to a designed of the circular curve.
-This type of curve is generally introduced on highways between a straight and circular curve to provide ease and gradual change in direction of a road alignment
+Transition curve: A transition curve is a curve having a radius which decreases from infinity at the tangent to a design of the circular curve.
+This type of curve is generally introduced on highways between a straight and circular curve to provide ease and gradual change in the direction of a road alignment

 Objects of providing transition curve:

-(a) To provide a gradual and easy transformation from straight to circular curve to the straight species
+(a) To provide a gradual and easy transformation from a straight to circular curve to the straight species

 (b) To provide a gradual change of curvature from zero at the tangent point, to that of a circular curve at their junction point.